Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Added: Option to change the border color
 * Added: Option to hide members list for guests
 * Fixed: Parse error when using some older versions of PHP
 * Fixed: Wrong stylings when using custom colors